willklein/dryer/README.md

 # dryer

-dryer is a tool for generating lint configuration from scratch. dryer will run a linter with all rules enabled to determine what conventions your code already follows.
+dryer is a tool for generating lint configurations from scratch. dryer will run a linter with all rules enabled to determine what conventions your code already follows.

 ## Usage